Home AI/ML How to Create Trendy, Modern Presentations with High-Quality Content Using Gemini NotebookLM

 NotebookLM prompt: “Based on the sources, map the major AI platform providers on two axes: breadth of offering (narrow to platform) and market maturity (emerging to established).
 Which companies belong in each quadrant?”

 Design: A 2×2 quadrant matrix on a dark background.
-Axes in white, quadrant labels in each corner.
-Company logos or names placed as dots in their respective quadrants.
-Gradient coloring from quadrant to quadrant.
-This is the “magic quadrant” style that executives love.
+Axes appear in white, with quadrant labels in each corner.
+Company logos or names are placed as dots in their respective quadrants.
+A gradient colour transition from one quadrant to another completes the visual.
+The “magic quadrant” style is widely favoured by executive audiences.

 Slide 11: Action Items